Supernova-Studio/exporter-ios/README.md

 In order to make the Supernova SwiftUI exporter available for your organization so you can start generating code from your design system, please follow the installation guide in our [developer documentation](https://developers.supernova.io/using-exporters/installing-exporters).

-## Reporting Bug or Requesting Feature
+## Reporting Bugs or Requesting Features

-In order to faciliate easy communication and speed up delivery of fixes and features, we require everyone to log all issues and feature requests through the issue tracking of this repository.
+In order to faciliate easy communication and speed up delivery of fixes and features for this exporter, we require everyone to log all issues and feature requests through the issue tracking of this repository.

 Please read through the [existing issues](../../issues) before you open a new issue!
 It might be that we have already discussed it before.
 If you are sure your request wasn't mentioned just yet, proceed to [open a new issue](../../issues) and fill in the required information.
 Thank you!

 ## Contributing

-If you have idea how to improve this exporter package or want to have some issue fixed quickly, we would love to see you contribute to its development!
+If you have an idea for improving this exporter package or want a specific issue fixed quickly, we would love to see you contribute to its development!

-There are multiple ways and places you can contribute, so we have written a [contribution guide](https://developers.supernova.io/building-exporters/contribution-and-requests) that will walk your through the process!
+There are multiple ways you can contribute, so we have written a [contribution guide](https://developers.supernova.io/building-exporters/contribution-and-requests) that will walk your through the process.
 Any pull requests to this repository are very welcome.

 ## License

-This exporter is distributed under [MIT license](./LICENSE.md).
+This exporter is distributed under the [MIT license](./LICENSE.md).
 [We absolutely encourage you](https://developers.supernova.io/building-exporters/cloning-exporters) to clone it and modify it for your purposes, so it fits the requirements of your stack.
 If you see that you have created something amazing in the process that others would benefit from, we strongly recommend you consider [publishing it back to the community](https://developers.supernova.io/building-exporters/sharing-exporters-with-others) as well.

 ## Useful Links